Rosuav/StilleBot/commands/addcmd.md

 {gifts} | Number of randomly-assigned gifts.
 Can be 1.
-{bits} | Total number of bits cheered in this message {level} | New badge level, eg 1000 if the 1K bits badge has just been attained {uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words
+{bits} | Total number of bits cheered in this message {level} | New badge level, eg 1000 if the 1K bits badge has just been attained {viewers} | Number of viewers arriving on the raid {uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words